-- As your Nest scans available networks, select your Wi-Fi and, if needed, enter your password.
+- Once your Nest has scanned nearby networks, find your Wi-Fi and, if needed, enter your password.

-Nest thermostats receive power from your HVAC system, but they also include a rechargeable lithium-ion battery for backup in case of a power outage.
-According to Google, Nest's manufacturer, a Nest Thermostat battery last an average of several months.
+Nest thermostats get the power they need directly from your HVAC system, but each one also features a rechargeable lithium-ion battery for backup in situations where the power cuts out.
+According to Google, the maker of Nest, a Nest Thermostat battery last an average of several months.
 The Nest's battery is rechargable with a USB cable included with the thermostat.

 4. Shutting Off a Nest Thermostat

-If you aren’t going to be in your home for a long time, you can set your Nest Thermostat to Off mode, though Eco mode is another solid choice.
-Off mode shuts down all your regular heating and cooling schedules, while maintaining existing Safety Temperatures to keep your home from getting particularly hot or cold.
+If you aren’t going to be in your home for a long time, it's a good idea to set your Nest Thermostat to Off mode, though Eco mode would be another option.
+The Off mode option deactivates your regular heating and cooling schedules, while maintaining existing Safety Temperatures to keep your home from getting especially hot or cold.

 - Press and hold the touch bar until it displays “Turn Off” before sliding the bar to highlight Turn Off, and then touch the bar to select.